 You and the other parent will have to pay for the expeditor.
 The court will decide how much each of you will pay before appointing the expeditor.
 If you cannot afford to pay the expeditor’s fees, and the other parent doesn't agree to pay, your parenting time problem will not be sent to an expeditor.

 The court may restrict parenting time if the parent asking for parenting time might harm the children.
 Harming the children might be physical, emotional, or by kidnapping.
 The court can limit the hours of parenting time or limit the place where parenting time can take place.
 The court can order that the child only visit when another person is there.
 This is called supervised parenting time.
 In some cases, parenting time may be denied altogether.
 The court can also order that the pick-up and drop-off of the child take place at a safety center to protect the custodial parent.

 If a parent asking for parenting time has been convicted of certain crimes, that parent must convince the court that parenting time with the child is in the child's best interest.
-These crimes include assault, sexual abuse, parental kidnapping, terroristic threats, felony harassment and stalking.
+These crimes include assault, sexual abuse, parental kidnapping, terroristic threats, felony harassment, domestic assault by strangulation, and stalking.
 Ask your lawyer if these laws apply in your case.

 When parenting time rights are granted, the custodial parent cannot move the child to another state without getting permission from the other parent.
 If the other parent will not give written permission for the move, the custodial parent must ask for permission from the court.

 Once the court makes a decision about parenting time, can that order be changed? +